dannychen712/mtest/README.md

 2. Given I navigate to the NBA all star roster page for 2019-2020 on basketball-reference.com, When I observe the listed NBA all stars,
 Then I should see that it matches expected_data.json.
+THIS SHOULD FAIL AS OF 01/30 DUE TO BASKETBALL REFERENCE NOT UPDATING FOR NEW ALL STARS THIS IS WILL SHOW FAILURE AND HOW IT IS REPORTED

 3. Given I send a GET request to data.nba.net to the 2019-2020 nba all star roster endpoint, When I parse the json response,